Mafalda-SFU/Mafalda-SFU.github.io/README.md

 ### I have mixed app logic and media, and want to split to improve architecture

-If your app server code directly access Mediasoup API and need to move it out to another machine to improve your systems architecture or use a server with more resources to improve media performance, the easiest solution is to use [Remote Mediasoup]() package.
+If your app server code directly access Mediasoup API, and need to move it out to another machine to improve your systems architecture or use a server with more resources to improve media performance, the easiest solution is to use [Remote Mediasoup]() package.
 After creating and configuring a Remote Mediasoup client, it will expose an object with the same API that Mediasoup provides, so your you'll be able to control a Mediasoup instance running in another server